djpedregal/ECOTOOL/README.md

 For help type 'help ECOTOOL' at Matlab prompt.

-For help for each single function type the function name without any input.
+For help for each single function type 'help function_name'.
+There is a manual available in .pdf format.

 For demos showing the power and how to do things run ECOTOOLdemos(#num), where #num is a number between 1 and 11.
 They will show you how ECOTOOL works step by step.